UoY-IM-MPIE/mpie-p62-controlling-animation/README.md

 Before we do this, we’re going to give that animation a new name.
 Mixamo calls all of its animations “mixamo.com”, which can get a little confusing when we start working with multiple animation states.
 To fix this, expand the prefab (click on the little arrow) and click on the asset represented by the little turquoise triangle (Unity’s icon for animations).
 Choose edit in the menu that appears in the inspector and see if you can find the option for changing its name to something more meaningful (e.g. “Idle”).

-Next we want to add this newly named animation to our character so it’ll play when the character stands still.
+Next we want to add this newly named animation to our character, so it’ll play when the character stands still.
 To do this, simply drag the animation asset into the inspector for your character in the scene.
 When you do this, a new component should appear called an “Animator”.
 We will use this component to control this and other animations throughout the rest of the class.

 To complete the task, press play and observe what happens.